AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Discussion

+Finally, the model’s underestimation of within-group variance highlights the need for further refinement to better capture group-level variations and nuanced group-specific trends.
+This limitation highlights the challenge of ``uniformity'' in LLM-generated responses, where models produce overly consistent outputs that fail to reflect real-world diversity.
+To address this, strategies like ``persona jittering,'' which introduces subtle variations in model prompts, could enhance response variability~\citep{kozlowski2024simulating}.
+A more advanced approach could involve a dynamic life-state model that simulates changing contexts, such as career progressions~\citep{savcisens2024using,vafa2022career}.
+By integrating such adaptive mechanisms, LLMs could better capture the complexity of human behavior, enabling more realistic survey simulations and social interaction modeling.

-Against this background, we anticipate that these limitations may soon be addressed as the scale of LLMs expands and more scholarly focus is directed toward enhancing the integration of LLMs with social surveys for opinion prediction.
+We anticipate that these limitations may soon be addressed as the scale of LLMs expands and more scholarly focus is directed toward enhancing the integration of LLMs with social surveys for opinion prediction.
 We believe that our research marks a foundational step and has shown promising potential for the future of social science research using the LLMs.
 With the rapid advancement in LLM-related applications, more and more survey researchers may consider using the AI-augmented survey approach or similar kinds.
-We make our code and data available at [suppressed for peer review] to facilitate the replication and extension of our novel approach (also see the model training and evaluation codes in Appendix F).
+We make our code and data available at [suppressed for peer review] to facilitate the replication and extension of our novel approach.